 Dude, where’s my car?
-Check out the best Android car apps
+Check out the best Android Auto apps

 You can find Android apps for absolutely everything these days, so why not for driving?
-The field of car-related apps is really revving up, and there are plenty of great Android car apps for the user on the go.
-Here’s where the rubber meets the road — these are the best Android driving apps for getting the most out of your car and your next road trip.
+The field of car-related apps is really revving up, and there are plenty of great Android apps for those who need to focus on the drive ahead.
+Here’s where the rubber meets the road — these are the best Android Auto apps that complement the driving experience and will help you get the most enjoyment out of your next road trip.
+If you’re feeling a little left out because you’re an Android user with a car that doesn’t support Android Auto, don’t be, because Pioneer has just the thing to get you started.

 Google’s in-car system comes preinstalled in some cars now, but you can also use it by connecting your phone to a compatible car display, or just by using your phone in a dock on its own.
 With a simplified interface and hands-free voice commands, Android Auto enables you to use your phone safely while driving.
-The list of apps that work with Android Auto includes Spotify, Telegram, Skype, TuneIn Radio, and Audible, and it’s steadily growing.
+The list of apps that work with Android Auto is small, but includes Spotify, Telegram, Skype, TuneIn Radio, and Audible, and it’s steadily growing.
 You can comfortably use it to navigate, listen to music, or send messages all with voice commands.
 It runs on any phone with Android 5.0 or later.
+And before you ask, yes, it holds its own against Apple’s CarPlay pretty well.

 Download now from:

-Note: Update: Added Textra, WhatsApp, Google Play Music, Pocket Casts, Voice Infos, Hangouts, Audible, Skype, and Amazon Music.